Bachelor of Science in Nursing – Frequently Asked Questions

 - Fall – Sophomore year will be Fall semester and Spring semester

-- Summer Accelerated – Sophomore year will be 8 weeks during summer
+- Summer Fast Track – Sophomore year will be 8 weeks during summer semester

 - Applications are open December 1st – February 15th

 **The Admission Committee will notify you of their decision through your Liberty University email by midnight the Friday of Liberty University’s Spring break.
 Applications that meet minimum requirements but are received after the deadline will automatically go on the wait list if accepted.

 **We will accept 100 applications for the Spring and Spring Fast Track Sophomore year.
 (We typically get between 100-150 applications for Spring and 225-250 applications for the Fall and Sophomore Summer Fast Track academic years.)

-**We will accept 50 students for the Sophomore Summer Accelerated program and 150 students for the regular Fall program.
+**We will accept 50 students for the Sophomore Summer Fast Track program and 150 students for the regular Fall program.
 Remaining eligible students are placed on a wait list and will be notified of acceptance to Gate 1 (continuance in the School of Nursing curriculum) after June 1.